corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 ## Supported formats

-The inspector can read **input data** in three formats: raw binary, hex encoded text and Base64 encoded text.
+The inspector can read **input data** in three formats: raw binary, hex encoded text, and Base64 encoded text.
 The tool will try each format until one works.

-Something that’s useful to know about Corda’s format is that it always starts with the word “corda” in binary.
+You may find it useful to know that Corda’s format always starts with the word “corda” in binary.
 Try hex decoding 636f726461 using the [online hex decoder tool](https://convertstring.com/EncodeDecode/HexDecode) to see for yourself.